 - The investor elects to have 30% withholding taken from each gross rental payment they receive.
 A withholding agent – usually the property manager – collects the tax and then forwards it directly to the IRS.
 If an income tax treaty exists between the U.S. and the investor’s country of residence the 30% withholding rate may be reduced.

 - The investor agrees to prepare a U.S. tax return to report the rental income earned each year.
 (Just like a U.S. investor would need to do).
-To do so, the investor needs to apply for an Individual Taxpayer Identification Number (ITIN) using Form W-7 and submits it, usually when filing the tax return.
+To do so, the investor must apply for an Individual Taxpayer Identification Number (ITIN) using Form W-7 and submit it, usually when filing the tax return.
 A Form W-8ECI will also need to be filled out (called a NET election) and sent to the withholding agent, which is usually the property manager.

 The second option requires more work.
 It does however allow you to deduct all ordinary and necessary expenses incurred while operating the rental property.
 Common deductible expenses include mortgage interest, real estate taxes, advertising, cleaning and maintenance expenses, and property management fees.